psaikido/hugle.uk/content/prose/thesium/130-dreamer.md

 mysterious Abystery.
 Ever further down into the labyrinth he went until one day he found the lowermost entrance to the Bunker, very cleverly concealed.

-At the bottom of the lift's descent, he opened a massive door onto a control room.
+At the bottom of a lift's descent, he opened a massive door onto a control room.
 At the centre there was a bright blue diamond of light revolving slowly on a raised dais.
 He walked tentatively forward and as he began to stretch out his hand to touch the blue light, a voice, as though inside his head, spoke: